altugdurmaz/rpi-vlc-kiosk/README.md

 .
 .
 ```
-You can to reach more: https://wiki.videolan.org/Documentation:Command_line/#Receiving_a_network_stream
+You can reach more: https://wiki.videolan.org/Documentation:Command_line/#Receiving_a_network_stream

 ### Let's try what we learned